redfeatherplusplus/parallel-shader-test/README.md

 Then just run ./main in bin.

 As noted in source, you will need to modify the .glsl files to force a shader recompile.
 A comment is sufficient for this.

 After running, it is suggested to try the 'big' shaders.
-This will let you see the application halt with GL_COMPLETION_STATUS_KHR for shaders.
+This shows the application halt with GL_COMPLETION_STATUS_KHR for shaders.
+Note: halting occurs with the trivial shaders as well, as indicated by:
+"Error: Shader compilation finished immediately!"
+The 'big' shaders just make complilation take long enough for the delay to be humanly-percieved.

 ## Sample Output